Joilence/EV-Charging-Station-GIS/README.md

 - Clone this repository locally.
 - Extract the ``ors.zip`` file (you downloaded in the previous steps) in the ```./ors``` directory in the root folder of the cloned project.
 The ```./ors``` directory should now include 4 folders and one .pbf file.
-- Run ``docker-compose build`` in the project's root folder to build the container.
-Afterwards, start only the database by executing ``docker-compose start database``.
+- Run ``docker-compose up --build`` in the project's root folder to build and start the containers.
 - Now, connect to the database started before.
 To do so, follow the guide for DBeaver: https://dbeaver.com/docs/wiki/Connect-to-Database/.
 Database information:
 ``ENV POSTGRES_DBNAME="gis_db"``
 ``ENV POSTGRES_USER="gis_user"``
 ``ENV POSTGRES_PASS="gis_pass"``
 - Then, use the downloaded SQL dump ``dump-gis_db.sql`` and import it in our database.
 You may follow the instructions provided here: https://dbeaver.io/forum/viewtopic.php?f=2&t=895.
-- After importing the SQL dump, you can finally run ``docker-compose up``.
-Everything should run now.
+- After importing the SQL dump, Everything should be ready in less than 1 min.
+(If not, restart all containers and execute ``docker-compose up`` again).
 Further checks and startup information can be found below.

 ## Startup
 - Start the docker containers with the following command